-- To be able of designing and administering computer networks and software systems based on libre software. - To be able of securing networks and systems (based or not on libre software) using libre software tools.
+- To be able to design and administering computer networks and software systems based on libre software. - To be able to secure networks and systems (based or not on libre software) using libre software tools.

 • To adopt state-of-the-art development practices and technologies found in libre software projects for in-house software development.